suz-ana-j/pp2PersonalPortfolioWebsite/README.md

 * I linked my styles.css to HTML, and used <script> to link script.js
 * Semantic HTML was used throughout to make the site easy to read and accessible
 * Media queries for laptop, tablet, and mobile devices change the body's font size, header, h1 font-size, and nav li margin.
 * The toggle button changes the body's background color to black and font color to pink!

 ## How To Use
 Click on the nav buttons to find that section of the page.
-Watch as my github links change to pink when hovered over, and click on the links to see my portfolio projects so far (including this one)!
+Watch as my Git Hub links change to pink when hovered over, and click on the links to see my portfolio projects so far (including this one)!
 Send a fake email to my fake email address.
+Have fun ❤️

 ## Technologies
 I'm learning more about Visual Studio Code with each new project.
 I used VS code for this project, but the process of commit and push origin main were different this time; I found buttons that pretty much do all of that for me.
-I used Ai to help with writing the code, to make the whole process faster.
+I used Ai to help me to code faster and to help me remember and understand the code concepts better.

 ## Copyright
 Copyright (c) 2024 suz-ana-j